 - To finish, remove with a towel and warm water.

-If you suspect that the pain or bump you feel may be a bunion, the first thing you should do is try to stop its progress by giving your foot more space and seeing a specialist who can advise you on the best way to handle it.
+If you suspect that the pain or bump you feel on your foot may be a bunion, the first thing you should do is try to stop its progression by giving your foot more space and seeing a specialist who can advise you on the best way to handle it.

 Podiatrists are doctors that have expert knowledge on bunions and can give you the best advice on how serious your case is.

 - Choose comfortable shoes.
-The ladies may have to give up a bit of style, but your health comes first.
-Both men and women should try to wear a more square-toed shoe that fits your foot well.
+Ladies may have to give up a bit of their style, but health comes first.
+Both men and women should try to wear more square-toed shoes that fit their feet well.

 - See an orthopedist.
-They can tell you what kind of shoes to wear to reduce bunion pain and keep them from getting worse.
+They can tell you what kind of shoes to wear to help reduce your bunion pain and keep them from getting worse.

 - Wear orthopedic inserts, padding made of silicon or other soft materials, customized insoles, and daytime or nighttime corrective devices.

 - Apply hot and cold compresses.
 Hot-cold therapy can be a big help for bunions.
-Besides giving the area a rest from the pain, it also gets your circulation going.
+Besides possibly helping relieve pain, it may also get your circulation going.

 Remember that the most important thing is prevention.
-If you already know that bunions run in your family, you know that you are likely to get them too.
+If you already know that bunions run in your family, you know that you’re likely to get them too.

-It’s smart to pay attention to any kind of abnormality in the foot area, like pain, numbness, and reddening, and get checked out regularly by a podiatrist.
+It’s smart to pay attention to any kind of abnormality in your feet, such as pain, numbness, and reddening, and get checked out regularly by a podiatrist.

-Getting relief from bunion pain is not impossible but does take patience and determination.
+Relieving bunion pain isn’t impossible, but it does take patience and determination.